-Elements of the Crime – California Penal Code Section 288(b)(1).
+What are the elements of the crime for California Penal Code Section 288(b)(1)?
 When it comes to these crimes against children — sex-related offenses in Los Angeles County — prosecutors have some aspects of the crime to prove to convict somebody of one of these cases.

-You want to know what the elements are, especially if you believe that you have a defense in the case because if they can't prove one or all of the elements of lewd or lascivious acts upon a child by force or fear, then the case will be dismissed.
+Understanding the elements of the crime is crucial, especially if you believe you have a defense.
+If the prosecution fails to prove one or all of the elements of lewd or lascivious acts upon a child by force or fear, the case could be dismissed.
+This knowledge can significantly impact your legal strategy.

 But then they put an “or” in there, and that is that the defendant willfully caused a child to touch their body part, the defendant's body, or the body of someone else, either on the bare skin or through the clothing.
 See related: Child Molestation.